Rivet: Semi-tubular rivets

 Semi-tubular rivets (also known as tubular rivets) are similar to solid rivets, except they have a partial hole (opposite the head) at the tip.
 The purpose of this hole is to reduce the amount of force needed for application by rolling the tubular portion outward.
 The force needed to apply a semi-tubular rivet is about 1/4 of the amount needed to apply a solid rivet.
 Tubular rivets are sometimes preferred for pivot points (a joint where movement is desired) since the swelling of the rivet is only at the tail.
 The type of equipment used to apply semi-tubular rivets ranges from prototyping tools to fully automated systems.
 Typical installation tools (from lowest to highest price) are hand set, manual squeezer, pneumatic squeezer, kick press, impact riveter, and finally PLC-controlled robotics.
 The most common machine is the impact riveter and the most common use of semi-tubular rivets is in lighting, brakes, ladders, binders, HVAC duct-work, mechanical products, and electronics.
 They are offered from 1/16-inch (1.6 mm) to 3/8-inch (9.5 mm) in diameter (other sizes are considered highly special) and can be up to 8 inches (203 mm) long.
-A wide variety of materials and platings are available, most common base metals are steel, brass, copper, stainless, aluminum and the most common platings are zinc, nickel, brass, tin.
+A wide variety of materials and platings are available, most common base metals are steel, brass, copper, stainless, aluminium and the most common platings are zinc, nickel, brass, tin.
 Tubular rivets are normally waxed to facilitate proper assembly.
 An installed tubular rivet has a head on one side, with a rolled-over and exposed shallow blind hole on the other.